Trees near power lines

 Also, trees can become electrically live if touching a power line, children climb trees and touch power lines, and fires can be started.
 For all of these reasons, if you have trees that are a safety risk then:

-Trim early – keep branches at least 2.5 metres away from low voltage lines or at least 4 metres from high voltage lines.
+Trim early – keep branches at least 1.5 metres away from low voltage lines and for high voltage lines please see the Notice zone distances listed below.
 Trimming trees near power lines can be extremely hazardous and should not be underestimated.

 Cut down – consider removing tall trees that could fall through power lines.